JLChnToZ/mcds-convert/README.md

   },
   "functions": {
     "namespace:path/to/function": [
-      // the content of .mcfunction file here.
+      // the content of .mcfunction file here, it can be array of string (will be join by line breaks) or string data.
     ],
     "#namespace:path/to/sometag": {
       "value": [